 Whether the addressing is outsourced or done at home, whoever is doing the work will need to have up-to-date addresses and names of all guests, including any children.
 Most wedding invitations are formally addressed, so be prepared to find out some details, such as middle initials and any professional titles.
 It’s okay to call or email guests for this information; it won’t preempt the invitation to come.
 Nothing can take away from the pleasure of opening your mailbox, pulling out a heavy envelope of fine paper, and seeing your name beautifully written out.
 If a wedding invitation is about setting the stage for the wedding, there’s no better start than that.

-Are you planning a bridal shower?
-Check out what information to include on bridal shower invitations, be inspired by these bridesmaids invitations ideas, and learn how to address wedding invitations for unmarried couples.
+For more advice, find out what information to include on bridal shower invitations, be inspired by these bridesmaids invitations ideas for "bridesmaid proposal" gifts, and learn how to address wedding invitations for unmarried couples.